masabinhok/How-to-Setup-Graphics.h-for-Visual-Studio-Code/README.md

 - Open the project folder in VSCode.
 - The `.vscode` folder already contains the necessary configuration files:
   - `c_cpp_properties.json`: Configures C++ include paths.
+     Check this file for any yellow underlines, as they may indicate that the file paths need to be updated to match your system.
+Ensure MinGW is installed in the C: drive (e.g., C:\mingw64).
+If the issue persists, consider reinstalling MinGW as described earlier.
   - `tasks.json`: Automates build and execution.

 ---